-If further enquires are needed, the Local Authority Designated Officer will agree with the Case Manager who is best placed to be the Internal Investigator (usually a senior member of staff) to undertake the investigation and how.

-- The HR manager should arrange for the member of staff to whom the allegation has been made to be interviewed about the matter.
+- If further enquires are needed, the Local Authority Designated Officer will agree with the Case Manager who is best placed to be the Internal Investigator (usually a senior member of staff) to undertake the investigation and how. - The Case Manager should arrange for the member of staff to whom the allegation has been made to be interviewed about the matter.
 This should take place in a neutral setting, and a minute taker should be provided.
 The investigation which may potentially also involve taking statements from children and other staff, again using a minute taker for the latter.
 Parents must be asked for consent, prior to their child being interviewed.
-The Case Manager will keep the Managing Director informed at all times.
-All staff to be interviewed must be given reasonable notice of any pending interview and allowed to have a representative attend with them. - A safeguarding investigation takes precedence over a grievance or disciplinary matter and should be completed first.
+The Case Manager will keep the Operations Director informed at all times.
+All staff to be interviewed must be given reasonable notice of any pending interview and allowed to have a representative attend with them.
+This can be a trade union representative or colleague only.

+• A safeguarding investigation takes precedence over a grievance or disciplinary matter and should be completed first.